What is Community Payback?

 How does it work?

 Community Payback takes place in all London boroughs.
-In Tower Hamlets it is a partnership between the Council, London Probation Trust and the Metropolitan Police that began in 2004.
-London Probation does a health and safety overview, provides the offenders, completes the risk assessment and manages the work projects.
+In Tower Hamlets it is a partnership between the Council, London Community Rehabilitation Company and the Metropolitan Police.
+The London Community Rehabilitation Company does a health and safety overview, provides the offenders, completes the risk assessment and manages the work projects.

-When carrying out Community Payback work, offenders are transported to and from the project, work in small teams and are supervised by fully-trained London Probation supervisors.
+When carrying out Community Payback work, offenders are transported to and from the project, work in small teams and are supervised by fully-trained supervisors.

 Community Payback listens to Tower Hamlets residents